Martin-Mc-Donnell/martin-mc-donnell.github.io/README.md

 ## Sword and Shield Render

 See a 3D rendering of a sword and shield using three.js a 3D library for Javascript.
 This powerful library allowed me to create a 3D sword and shield that rotates.
 I set up some lighting so that you can see the metal on the sword and shield when the light reflects.

+---

+## CPR Compression Rate Test

+Use this to see if you can stay within the recommended CPR compression rate for 12 seconds.
+Your results will be displayed after each attempt.
+Clicks that fall outside of the recommended rate are highlighted.